Rokasl/CS408_project/report/source/12_chapter_5.md

 frank foo.fk --output-js
 ```

-Developed compiler constatly uses Shonky data sctructures, located in *Syntax.hs* file, because it
+Developed compiler uses Shonky data sctructures, located in *Syntax.hs* file, because it
 receives a list of program definitions from Frankjnr compiler in a form of Shonky
 syntax data structure, in particular - "[Def Exp]".
 "Def Exp" can be either ":=" or "DF", however
 Frank compiler always gives back list of "DF", thus this compiler will only support them as well.
-"DF" means functions definitions and they consist of:
+"DF" tanslates to definitions of functions (operators) and it consist of:

 ```haskell
 DF String   -- name of operator being defined